rafid29mehda/IELTS-Study-Bot/Speaking/Part 3/README.md

 #### Paragraph 6 – Government and Corporate Responsibilities
 Both governments and corporations have a major role to play in ensuring a sustainable future.
 Governments must implement policies and regulations that promote environmental protection, such as carbon taxes and renewable energy incentives.
+Implementing recycling incentives would not only reduce waste but also contribute to resource conservation efforts, paving the way for a sustainable environment.
 On the other hand, corporations have the responsibility to adopt sustainable practices in their operations, such as reducing emissions and prioritizing eco-friendly production.

 ---